 More than 300 community development practitioners, intermediaries, funders, researchers, and evaluators participated in the program’s development, working together to develop usable tools to evaluate actual outcomes, rather than just outputs or measures of performance.
 From these origins, Success Measures has evolved into a specialized, outcome evaluation resource for the community development field.
 Initially developed by the Development Leadership Network and the McAuley Institute, Success Measures has operated as a social enterprise at NeighborWorks America since 2004.

 Success Measures is continually refining and streamlining its approach to building nonprofit and philanthropic capacity to carry out useful evaluation processes.
-Key to its consulting, training, and technical assistance efforts is its user-friendly, web-based data system—the Success Measures Data System (SMDS)—that includes a suite of 122 tested outcome indicators and 312 data collection tools, available in English and Spanish, that can be used alone or in combination to measure the results of community development and financial capability programs.
+Key to its consulting, training, and technical assistance efforts is its user-friendly, cloud-based data system—the Success Measures Data System (SMDS)—that includes a suite of more than 250 data collection tools, available in multiple languages, that can be used alone or in combination to measure the results of community development and financial capability programs.
 SMDS helps users collect, manage, tabulate, and communicate evaluation results.
 Funders and intermediaries use SMDS to share custom evaluation frameworks, indicators, and data collection tools with grantees.

 Success Measures has stayed true to its roots by being accessible, adaptable and collaborative, responding to the latest trends and issues in the field through development of new outcome indicators, data collection tool sets and state of the art software features.